-Although you have the right to appeal their decision to the South Carolina Workers’ Compensation Commission (SCWCC) and even to the SC Court of Appeals and Supreme Court, the insurer’s lawyers are experts in workers’ comp law.
+Although you have the right to appeal an insurance company's decision to the South Carolina Workers’ Compensation Commission (SCWCC) and even to the SC Court of Appeals and Supreme Court, the insurer’s lawyers understand the ins and outs of workers’ comp law.
 They know that:

-- You don’t have the knowledge or negotiation skills that they have.
+- You may not have the knowledge of the procedures and laws or negotiation skills that they have.

 For this reason, we recommend hiring a lawyer to handle your workers compensation claim.